mustafaaloko/slides/Programming/a_developer_life_after_university.md

 # Personality Tips

+- If you cannot answer your "why?", don't go forward
-- Sometimes, don't listen to your family
+- Sometimes, don't listen to your family; ask them why?
 - If you love it, you will get it
 - Don't let university kill you
 - Go out and enjoy your time